jenschlot/IBM-Bluemix-DevOps-Documentation/help/faq/index.md

 ### What additional help resources are available?

-IBM developed the following tutorials to help you get started.
+We developed the following tutorials to help you get started.

 - [Getting Started with Bluemix and DevOps Services by using Node.js](/tutorials/jazzeditor)
 - [Getting Started with Bluemix and DevOps Services by using Java](/tutorials/jazzeditorjava)